drewmoore/terraforming-planet-sandbox/PRESENTATION_NOTES.md

 ## Presentation Steps

+- Initial setup
   - show terraform files before initialization
   - run `terraform init`
   - show files created
+- Hello World lambda
+  - Add lambda without environment or depends_on loggroup
+  - Add lambda-role with just permission to assume role
+  - `terraform apply`
+  - Test in AWS UI with sample event
+    - Will have link to logs that don't exist.
+- Hello World lambda with logs
+  - Add lambda-logs
+  - Add aws_identity
+  - Add to lambda: depends_on loggroup
+  - Add to lambda-role: policy for log group
+  - `terraform apply`
+  - Test in AWS UI with sample event
+    - Will have link to logs that should now exist.